RobertoFalconi/MinimalAPIsTemplate/README.md

 Other examples in this template:
 - Minimal APIs architecture pattern with Handlers, Endpoints, Authentication and Authorization
 - Examples of asynchronous service calls with Dependency Injection (DI) and scoped services
-- Examples of support to Docker, Entity Framework, OpenAPI, Swagger
+- Examples of support to Docker, Entity Framework, Swashbuckle (OpenAPI Swagger), Hangfire
-- Examples of Hsts, Exception Handler, Json Console, Health Checks, Hangfire, Swashbuckle and other services and middlewares
+- Examples of Hsts, Exception Handler, Json Console, Health Checks and other services and middlewares

 # How to use
 1. Call a generate token method and copy the returned Bearer token *token*